 T E A C H I N G A R T I S T

 Katrina serves as the lead teaching artist for Free Street Theater's youth ensemble.
 There, she leads youth ages 13-19 from around the city through a year long process which offers a conservatory level theatre training and teaches and engages youth in research and critical thinking.
 The ensemble consists of 15-20 ensemble members.
-Each year the ensemble picks a theme to focus on and spends the year researching, interviewing community members and creating a show, produced in the spring.
+Each year, the ensemble investigates an issue affecting Chicago youth.
+We interview, research, create, throw away, write, take naps and after 10 months perform an original play about that issue.
 Free Street Theater creates theatre by, for, about, with and in Chicago's diverse communities; challenges the notion of who belongs in a theatre and where theatre belongs; and uses theatre to ask questions, prompt dialogue, and build community.

-Katrina acts as the lead academic tutor at Albany Park Theater Project.
+Katrina leads the academic team at Albany Park Theater Project.
 With a focus on mathematics, english and ACT prep, Katrina meets with teen ensemble members 2-3 times a week.
 Additionally, Katrina served as a Production Assistant on APTP's production of Learning Curve.